-This supremely popular tire won our Editors' Choice Award for its confidence-inspiring cornering ability, trail tough EXO sidewall protection, and versatility in typical enduro mountain biking terrain.
+This supremely popular tire won our Editors' Choice Award for its confidence-inspiring cornering ability, trail tough EXO sidewall protection, and versatility in typical all-mountain riding terrain.
 With an unyielding, aggressive knob pattern, this tire knows when to hold and straight up refuses to fold.
 Run it on the front, back, or both wheels.
-The 3C Maxx Terra compound offers softer, grippier rubber on the edges for predictable bite and control when dumping into a corner at speed and a harder rubber on the center tread to help you accelerate out the other end.
+The 3C Maxx Terra compound offers softer, grippier rubber on the edges for predictable bite and control when diving into a corner at speed and a harder rubber on the center tread to help you accelerate out the other end.
 Keep reading to see how this tire stacked up against the others in our test.

 Maxxis Minion DHF 3C/EXO Review